henryc-eicc/jdcov_LASSO/README.md

 # jdcov_LASSO
-Repository for the R implementation of JdCov screening and Group LASSO on real-world TCGA melanoma and CNV data.
+Repository for the R implementation of JdCov screening and Group LASSO on real-world TCGA RNAseq, Melanoma, and CNV data.

 JdCov files are obtained from the JdCov Github page located at https://github.com/shubhadeep4/jdcov